kevinlin1/kevinlin1.github.io/cs61b/java-gotchas/index.md

         public int weight;
     }

-We normally say that, "Walrus is a subclass of Animal," or, "Walrus is one type of Animal," or, "**Walrus is an Animal.**" The taxonomical view looks something like this.

-<amp-img alt="Walrus Taxonomy" src="walrus-taxonomy.png" width="720" height="720" layout="responsive"></amp-img>

-In order to support the claim that every Walrus **is an** Animal, the way Java implements inheritance is by having an Animal underneath every Walrus.
-Imagine a box-and-pointer diagram that looks like this.
+We normally say that, "Walrus is a subclass of Animal," or, "Walrus is one type of Animal," or, "**Walrus is an Animal.**" In order to support the claim that every Walrus **is an** Animal, the way Java implements inheritance is by having an Animal underneath every Walrus.
+A walrus **is an** Animal because it contains all the fields and methods of the Animal class.

-<amp-img alt="Walrus Java" src="walrus-java.png" width="720" height="720" layout="responsive"></amp-img>

-Walrus **is an** Animal because it contains all the fields and methods of the Animal class.

 ### Dynamic method lookup